Arsene Frederic Jr, Editor-in-Chief

 Sandra Mansour, PPJ President

-Sandra is a second year MPP student with a focus in social policy, specifically the intersection of urban policy, poverty, and race.
+Sandra is a second-year MPP student with a focus on social policy, specifically the intersection of urban policy, poverty, and race.
 Previously a Resident Editor, she is currently the President of the PPJ, where she hopes to engage students from all across SPA in sharing their ideas and celebrating their work.